astro313/FirstYear/mod1/response.md

   Fig 1.

-> We adjusted the panel sizes as suggested, and marked the locations of the peak emission from the SMA as white crosses on the right panel in Figure 1.
+> We adjusted the panel sizes as suggested, and marked the locations of the peak emission from the SMA as blue crosses on the right panel in Figure 1.

 4: